zencart/documentation/content/user/troubleshooting/db_error_not_connected.md

 2. Your `/includes/configure.php` and `/admin/includes/configure.php` files contain settings for the database (`DB_SERVER`
 `DB_SERVER_USERNAME`, `DB_SERVER_PASSWORD`, `DB_DATABASE`), which are used to log in to the database.

-    The `0 DB_ERROR_NOT_CONNECTED` error can occur when those database settings no longer match the actual details for the MySQL server, the MySQL database, or the MySQL user+password, or if the database server is broken for some reason.
+    The `0 DB_ERROR_NOT_CONNECTED` error can occur when those database settings no longer match the actual details for the MySQL server, the MySQL database, or the MySQL username+password, or if the database server is broken for some reason.

-    For example, if you recently changed your MySQL user/database/password and didn't put those same changes into your `configure.php` files, you'll need to update those files to match what's required by your MySQL database server.
+    For example, if you recently changed your MySQL username/database/password and didn't put those same changes into your `configure.php` files, you'll need to update those files to match what's required by your MySQL database server.

 3. Some frequently updated tables (such as `sessions` or `whos_online` can become corrupt, and cause this problem.
 Run a "repair" on the database.
 Most hosts have a Database Repair option listed beside the database names in the webhosting control panel.
 Ask your host if you need help finding this.